FThompsonSG/tech242_AWS_linux/linux/README.md

 - whatis = find out what a command is used for
 - ls -l = permissions
 - export = assign environment variable
+- man <command> = manual for a specific command
+- ps aux = all processes but not in real time
+- sleep = similar to wait and include & to run in background
+- kill <PID> = to terminate process or include -9 after kill to brute force

 ## How To Run a Script
 1. Shell script files end in .sh